ethersphere/swarm-guide/contents/introduction.rst

-The swarm of Swarm is the collection of nodes of the devp2p network each of which run the bzz protocol suite on the same network id.
+Swarm is a collection of nodes of the devp2p network each of which run the bzz protocol suite on the same network id.

 Swarm nodes can also connect with one (or several) ethereum blockchains for domain name resolution and one ethereum blockchain for bandwidth and storage compensation.
 Nodes running the same network id are supposed to connect to the same blockchain for payments.
 A Swarm network is identified by its network id which is an arbitrary integer.